davidpfister/benchmark.f/README.md

 cpp.suffixes = ["F90", "f90"]
 cpp.macros = ["_FPM"]
 ```
-The `_FPM` macro is used to differenciate the build when compiling with _fpm_ or _Visual Studio_.
+The `_FPM` macro is used to differentiate the build when compiling with _fpm_ or _Visual Studio_.
 This is mostly present to adapt the hard coded paths that differs in both cases.

 2. The code must also be compiled allowing implicit procedures.
 This is reflected in the following option.
 ```